-Additionally, these FAQs can push other search results further down the page (on smaller screens nudging them ‘below the fold’ and out of sight entirely) — giving you less competition for clicks.
+Additionally, these FAQs can push other search results further down the page (on smaller screens nudging them ‘below the fold’ and out of sight entirely), giving you higher visibility than rival sites, and less competition for clicks.

-So, let’s look at how to add FAQ schema to your website.
+So, let’s look at exactly how to add FAQ schema to your website.

 1. Check that you need to add FAQ schema code in the first place.

-It has to be said that Google is quite particular about when it’s appropriate to add FAQ schema to a page; adding FAQ schema where it’s not wanted can confuse the search engine and in fact harm your ranking chances.
+It’s important to note that Google is quite particular about when it’s appropriate to add FAQ schema to a page.
+Adding FAQ schema where it’s not wanted can confuse the search engine and in fact harm your ranking chances.